rug-compling/epar/README.md

 epar is a Java implementation by [Kilian Evang](http://kilian.evang.name/) of Zhang and Clark (2011)'s shift-reduce CCG parser.

+It differs in some details, such as using a hash kernel (Bohnet 2010) for weight lookup, but gives very similar evaluation results.

 External dependencies
 ---------------------

-Before you run the experiments described below, you will need to get some external dependencies.
+Before you run the experiment described below, you will need to get some external dependencies.
 Create a directory called `ext` and make sure it contains the following repositories as subdirectories (you may also symlink them):